Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians: Part 1: Explicit quantum codes from classical codes

-If we take the metrric of optimality to be maximization of the distance $d$ for fixed length $n$ and number of encoded qubits $k$, then our construction is not optimum.
+If we take the metric of optimality to be maximization of the distance $d$ for fixed length $n$ and number of encoded qubits $k$, then our construction is not optimum.
 This is because the five-qubit code is the unique [[5,1,3]] code, and our framework does not encompass it.
+To see this, note that the classical codewords on which the [[5,1,3]] code is supported on comprise of a distance-1 classical code.

-We demonstrate examples of optimal quantum codes using our framework which use the Hamming code and a nonlinear cyclic code in Sec.~\ref{sec:steane-code} and Sec.~\ref{sec:nonlinear-code} respectively.
+We demonstrate examples of optimal quantum codes using our framework which use the Hamming code and a nonlinear cyclic code in Sec.~\ref{sec:steane-code} and Sec.~\ref{sec:nonlinear-cyclic} respectively.

-However, let us additionally impose the constraint (C1) that logical codewords must be supported on disjoint subsets of computational basis states.
-(C1) is satisfied by all CSS codes.
-Our framework generalizes CSS codes, but does not encompass all quantum codes.
-For example many stabilizer codes are not captured by our framework.
-Then our framework can give optimal quantum codes with (C1).
-For construction of a logical qubit, we can impose a second constraint, (C2), which is that the quantum code must be supported on a fixed classical code $C$, in addition to satisfying (C1).
-Then as long as the $A$-matrix from Alg.~\ref{alg:quBit} has a kernel of dimension one, then the construction is optimal with respect to (C2).

-We can also define a notion of optimality for our quantum codes that encode more than a logical qubit.
-Given a fixed classical code $C$, if the number of logical codewords in our derived quantum codeword using Alg.~\ref{alg:quBit} and Alg.~\ref{alg:quDit} is equal to the dimension of the nullspace of the $A$-matrix in Alg.~\ref{alg:quBit} plus on, then we say that our quantum code is optimal.
-For instance, we find that the Steane code is an optimal construction, and also find an optimal construction using the nonlinear cyclic code that encodes four logical codewords.